nogibjj/PeterdeGuzman_IndividualProject1/README.md

 ### Project Motivation:
 This project creates a Python script that utilizes the Pandas package to generate descriptive statistics and the Matplotlib package to produce data visualizations.
-I also use GitHub Actions to install required packages, lint and format the files, and test both the Python script and Jupyer notebook.
+I also use GitHub Actions to install required packages, lint and format the files, and test both the Python script and Jupyter notebook.

 ### Data Used in this Project: